TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Bootstrapping/Index.rst

 -----------------------------------------------

 This class is the entry point for the TYPO3 command line for console commands.
-In addition to a simple Symfony command, this also sets up a CLI user.
+In addition to registering all available commands, this also sets up a CLI user.

 \\TYPO3\\CMS\\Install\\Http\\Application